Kirk Douglas: Role in breaking Hollywood blacklist

+During a 2012 interview Douglas said, "I've made over 85 pictures, but the thing I'm most proud of is breaking the blacklist."

+However, the film's producer, Edward Lewis, and Dalton Trumbo's family disputed Douglas's claims.
+Douglas did not publicize Trumbo's credit for Spartacus until August 1960, seven months after producer-director Otto Preminger's had publicly hired Trumbo to adapt Exodus for the screen on January 20, 1960.
+Douglas later successfully denied Trumbo a sought credit on the film Town Without Pity as he worried that his continued association with the screen writer would hurt his career.

 Blogging

 Douglas blogged from time to time.
 Originally hosted on Myspace, his posts were hosted by the Huffington Post beginning in 2012.
 As of 2008, he was believed to be the oldest celebrity blogger in the world.

 Rape allegation

-Douglas is alleged to have raped actress Natalie Wood in the summer of 1955, when she was aged 15 and he was 38 years old.
-Wood's alleged rape was first publicised in Suzanne Finstad's 2001 biography of the actress, though Finstad never named the offender.
+Douglas is alleged to have raped actress Natalie Wood in the summer of 1955, when she was 16 and he 38.
+Wood's alleged rape was first publicized in Suzanne Finstad's 2001 biography of the actress, though Finstad never named the offender.

 The allegation received renewed attention in January 2018, after the 75th Golden Globe Awards ceremony paid tribute to Douglas, with several news outlets citing a 2012 anonymous blog post which accused Douglas.
 In July 2018, Wood's sister Lana said during a 12-part podcast about her sister's life that her sister was sexually assaulted as a teen and that the attack had occurred inside the Chateau Marmont during an audition and went on "for hours".

-According to professor Cynthia Lucia, who studied the attack claim, Wood's rape was brutal and violent.
 In the 2021 memoir Little Sister: My Investigation Into the Mysterious Death of Natalie Wood, Lana Wood alleged Douglas was her sister's assailant.
-Douglas's son Michael issued a statement saying, "May they both rest in peace."
+Douglas' son Michael issued a statement, saying "May they both rest in peace."